rjohnsen/threathunting-book/content/part-1/frameworks/pyramidofpain.md

 This turns one domain into a path for understanding behaviour.

 The Pyramid of Pain helps the hunter avoid getting stuck at the lowest available indicator.
-It encourages movement from simple matches toward patterns that may create lasting defensive value.
+It encourages movement from simple matches towards patterns that may create lasting defensive value.

 ## Practical Example: From Hash to Behaviour